account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

  ---------------------

-16.2 INPORTANT UPDATE => hasMany/hasOne relations. relation for multiple records (see live example at WpressBlogController/public function actionShowAllBlogs())
+16.2 INPORTANT UPDATE => hasMany/hasOne relations. relation for multiple records (see live example at https://github.com/account931/yii2_REST_and_Rbac_2019/blob/master/models/Wpress/WpressBlogPost.php -> WpressBlogController/public function actionShowAllBlogs())
+(see live example at https://github.com/account931/yii2_REST_and_Rbac_2019/blob/master/models/Wpress/WpressBlogPost.php -> WpressBlogController/function actionIndex()
   16.2.3 if Model uses hasOne relation (i.e this model for DB table {articles), and any article can have only ONE author):
      #in model place GETTER ()must start with getNNNNNNN:
 	      public function getUsernames(){                                //that table ID(User)     //THIS table ID